dragoon/dragoon.github.io/_posts/2012-04-12-sbb-scheduler-final-release.md

 This API was exactly what I need to finish my application.
 So after a week of work I've upgraded my TPF application to work with this API and support <i>all public transport</i> across Switzerland.

 As usual, application can be access from the same url: <a href="http://prokofyev.ch/tpf/">http://prokofyev.ch/tpf/</a> and also from <a href="http://prokofyev.ch/sbb/">http://prokofyev.ch/sbb/</a>.
-I've also added HTML5 <b>geolocation </b>to it, so if you're inside Switzerland, you can try it and see what station are near you.
+I've also added HTML5 **geolocation **to it, so if you're inside Switzerland, you can try it and see what station are near you.
 If you're not, there is also a possibility to supply raw coordinates:
 <a href="http://prokofyev.ch/sbb/?x=46.802877773762894&amp;y=7.151651249648352">http://prokofyev.ch/sbb/?x=46.802877773762894&amp;y=7.151651249648352</a>.

 Current features of the application include: